 In addition to the rescissions at issue with Countrywide, we have a substantial pipeline of claims investigations (including investigations involving loans related to Countrywide) that we expect will eventually result in future rescissions.
 In 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
-We continue to discuss with other lenders their objections to material rescissions.
+We continue to discuss with other lenders their objections to material rescissions and have reached settlement terms (which are subject to GSE approval) with several of our significant lender customers.
 In addition to the proceedings involving Countrywide, we are involved in legal proceedings with respect to rescissions that we do not consider to be collectively material in amount.
-For additional information about rescissions as well as the rescission settlement agreements, see "- We may not continue to realize benefits from rescissions at the rates we have recently experienced and we may not prevail in proceedings challenging whether our rescissions were proper."
+For additional information about rescissions as well as the rescission settlement agreements, see "- Our losses could increase if rescission rates decrease faster than we are projecting or we do not prevail in proceedings challenging whether our rescissions were proper."